 |Mr D Scutt||Deputy Designated Safeguarding Lead (DDSL)|

-If you have a concern, please email DSL@christscollege.surrey.sch.uk (Out of hours contact also).
+If you have a concern, please email DSL@christscollege.surrey.sch.uk (Also the College out of hours contact).

 For more information regarding help and support for families or services available in the community and online, you can access Family Information Service

 The following Christ's College policies can be accessed on our policies website page here.